 Features in the Te Aroha Domain include:

-The Mokena Geyser (the only hot soda water geyser in the world)
+- Mokena Geyser (world famous in Te Aroha and understood to be the only hot soda water geyser in the Southern Hemisphere)

 - Te Aroha Mineral Spas

-- The Cadman Bath House (now Te Aroha and Districts Museum)
+- Cadman Bath House (now Te Aroha and Districts Museum)

-- The Te Aroha i-SITE, which is housed in the old Domain Office
+- Te Aroha i-SITE, which is housed in the old Domain Office

-- The Cottage Cafe, which is housed in the old Gardener's Cottage
+- Cottage Cafe, which is housed in the old Gardener's Cottage

 - An art gallery